ranjankumarmandal/Quantum-AI-Enabled-Search-Engine---QSearchEngine/Readme.md

-# Quantum AI Enabled Search Engine
+# Quantum AI Enabled Search Engine (Backend Component)

-This project is the **backend prototype** for a custom search engine.
+This project is the **backend prototype** for out Quantum AI Enabled Search Engine Project.
 It provides REST APIs for crawling web pages, indexing their content using **Apache Lucene**, and retrieving ranked search results.
-The goal is to build a foundation similar to a classical search engine, ready for future integration with **LLM** and **Quantum-AI-based** modules.
+The research is to build a foundation similar to a classical search engine, ready for future integration with **LLM** and **Quantum-AI-based** modules.

 ---